I used to think disappointment was a word for minor bummers.

 If we only see the lifeless mess, if we only feel the pain of what’s been lost, if we keep believing that we deserve better than those ditches, we’re prime targets for bitterness, for temptation, and for believing that God really isn’t good.

-None of us are immune to disappointment’s shovel; we’ll all experience the grief of unmet longings in our sin-filled world.
+None of us are immune to disappointment’s shovel; we’ll all experience the grief of unmet longings in our broken world.
 The difficult truth is that the pain will come for us.
 But no matter what form that pain takes, God is always the Source of healing and hope (Ps.
 25:5, 32:7, 73:23, 147:3; Isa.
 12:2; 2 Cor.
 1:3–7).

 Though it rarely feels that simple.
-When our normal is stolen from us, and emotions cloud our minds, our hearts are left reeling, looking for answers, questioning everything, grasping for something stable—for something to fill the gap of broken expectations.
+When our normal is stolen from us, and emotions cloud our minds, our hearts are left reeling, looking for answers, questioning everything, grasping for something stable—for something to fill the gap of trampled expectations.
 The ditches.

 We want to question all of God’s ways and accuse Him of not showing up to stop the ditch digging.
-We conclude He’d rather doom us to a life of anguish rather than help us thrive.
+We assume He’d rather doom us to a life of anguish rather than help us thrive.

 When Ditches Become Sacred Ground